Site Manager/H&S Officer

 You will play a key part in helping pupils re-engage with learning, build confidence, and make meaningful progress.
 Key responsibilities include:

-· Assisting the senior leaders with oversight of the school teaching and support the team to prepare and implement effective individualised education programmes to every pupil.
+- Assisting the senior leaders with oversight of the school teaching and supporting the team to prepare and implement effective individualised education programmes for every pupil.

 For further details on this role, please download our Information Pack for Job Applicants.